CryptoSingh1337/maven-plugin/README.md

 ## Installation
 To use any of the plugins in this repository, you need to add the plugin dependency to your

-- Clone specific plugin repository from the repository
+- Clone specific plugin from the repository
 ```shell
 rm -rf drools-plugin
 mkdir drools-plugin